 exit

-Now try to run sudo command, it will run normally.
+Now you will be back to normal user again.
+Now try to run sudo commands, it will run normally.

 Leave a Reply